IvanUkhov/blog/_posts/2019-07-08-conversion.md

 in this case is the linearity of the utility function $$U(a, b)$$.
 More nuanced preferences require a different approach.
-The most flexible candidate is simulation, which is straightforward and should arguably be the go-to tool regardless of the availability of a closed-form solution, as it is less error prone.
+The most flexible candidate is simulation, which is straightforward and should arguably be the go-to tool regardless of the availability of a closed-form solution, as it is less error-prone.

 Please feel free to reach out if you have any thoughts or suggestions.